SonnyWebDesign/wordpress-capistrano-boilerplate/README.md

 # Wordpress Capistrano Boilerplate
-This is a tutorial project using WordPress as a submodule and Capistrano for deploying.
+This is a boilerplate project using WordPress as a submodule and Capistrano for deploying.

 ## Why Capistrano